-As the end of the year approaches and people are considering gift ideas, are you looking for frugal kitchen and pantry items you need?
-I have 58 frugal kitchen and pantry items you need in your cupboards today.
+As the end of the year approaches and people are considering gift ideas, are you looking for frugal kitchen and pantry items you need or could give to someone else?
+I have 58 frugal kitchen and pantry items you need in your cupboards or separate pantry today.

-If we can teach the world to go back to cooking from scratch at home like our parents and grandparents did, just think how self-reliant our country would be.
+If we can teach the world to go back to cooking from scratch at home as our parents and grandparents did, just think how self-reliant our country would be.

 Frugal Kitchen and Pantry Items You Need